Jerryx2020/Grapevine/README.md

 ## FBLA Guidelines
 - [x] **The app must be rated for all ages**
 - [x] **Packaged with complete file, README, and instructions**: contains README and User Guide with usage instructions as well as info page on startup
-- [x] **Application Functionality**: application can be launched on iPhone, and an [entirely web-based, cross-platform version](https://previewer.adalo.com/820463c0-8115-4dff-8c2a-b3ba06283b7a) is included
+- [x] **Application Functionality**: application can be launched on **iPhone**, and an entirely web-based, cross-platform version is included in the User Guide
 - [x] **Documentation and Copyright Compliance**: license information is included in the code, code structure, and README.md
 - [x] **Application addresses the topic/problem**: application is a Professional Social Media app
 - [x] **Planning Process**: planning is thoroughy described in presentation
 - [x] **Navigation**: navigation is intuitive and described in README.md and the User Guide
 - [x] **Code**: code contains commentary and is arranged logically, as explained in Project Structure
 - [x] **Icon and Graphics**: graphics are consistent with logo color scheme, and logo is shown on device home screen
-- [x] **Social Media**: the app is connected to Google Firebase, makes use of a Social Media design, and integrates with other platforms as a gateway, and web version supports Google login
+- [x] **Social Media**: the app is connected to **Google Firebase**, makes use of a Social Media design, and integrates with other platforms as a gateway, and web version supports **Google** login
-- [x] **Bugs**: no bugs have been observed, and future bugs can be reported through GitHub and email in the app
+- [x] **Bugs**: no bugs have been observed, and future bugs can be reported through **GitHub** and email or **Google Form** in the app

 ## Cross-Platform Version
-The cross-platform version does not have the same functionality as the iOS app in order to accomodate all operating systems.
-Therefore, the iOS app is preferred.
+The cross-platform version is structured similarly to **iOS** app, but not entirely the same in order to accomodate all operating systems.
+A separate User Guide for the cross-platform version is included, but the **iOS** app is, however, the preferred mode.

 ## Licensing
 All 3rd party resources are used under perpetual or circumstantial licenses, and their conditions are all met.

-Profile images appearing in the application are used under the Creative Commons license and are not of real people.
+Profile images appearing in the application are used under the ***Creative Commons*** license and are not of real people.

 The two landscape pictures used were taken personally and the rights to the images are maintained.

-System symbols are licensed for free developer use by Apple.
+System symbols are licensed for free developer use by **Apple**.

-BertQA capabilities (located in the file system as BertQACore) are used under the Apache License Version 2.0.
+**BertQA** capabilities (located in the file system as BertQACore) are used under the ***Apache License Version 2.0***.
 Consistently with the terms of the license, a copy is included in the top level of the BertQACore folder, and all copyright headers in the used files are maintained.